Their mission: Patrol 1,500 miles of Mekong Delta waterways and disrupt Viet Cong supply lines.

 Exhibit includes select paintings by Vietnam War combat artist John Steele, on loan from the Navy Art Collection in Washington, D.C.

 Tour Swift Boat PCF 816, part of the Museum’s permanent collection, fully restored by volunteers including Vietnam veterans.
-Naval history cruises of San Diego Bay aboard PCF 816 are available weekends for an additional charge with general admission.
+Naval history cruises of San Diego Bay aboard PCF 816 are available weekends.